QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

     import matplotlib.pyplot as plt
     %matplotlib inline

-The following two lines can be added to avoid an annoying FutureWarning, and prevent a specific compatibility issue between pandas and matplotlib from causing problems down the line:
+The following two lines are only added to avoid a ``FutureWarning`` caused by compatibility issues between pandas and matplotlib.

 .. code-block:: ipython

     from pandas.plotting import register_matplotlib_converters
     register_matplotlib_converters()

+Additional technical background related to this lecture can be found in the monograph of :cite:`buraczewski2016stochastic`.

 Kesten Processes